/ proxycurl

 Proxycurl's Person Search Endpoint is another useful endpoint, especially for those in the recruitment sector.
 It allows you to search for individuals by using job roles, education, the companies they work for, and more.

-So you'll be able to skip Value Serp and search directly within our existing dataset, full of millions and millions of LinkedIn profiles (powered by LinkDB).
+So you'll be able to skip Value Serp and search directly within our existing dataset, full of millions and millions of Professional Social Network profiles (powered by LinkDB).
 And it's pretty darn simple to do so.
 Much similar to the above examples.

 Searching based on job role and company